-- 5. The instrument appointing a proxy(ies) must be executed under the hand of the appointor or of his/her attorney duly authorised in writing.
-Where the instrument appointing a proxy(ies) is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or its duly authorised officer. - 6.
-Where the instrument appointing a proxy(ies) is signed on behalf of the appointor by an attorney, the power of attorney or other authority under which it is signed (if applicable) or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing a proxy(ies) is submitted by post, be lodged with the instrument, or if the instrument appointing a proxy(ies) is submitted by post, be lodged with the instrument, or if the instrument appointing a proxy(ies) is submitted by post, be lodged with the instrument, or if the instrument appointing a proxy(ies) is submitted by post, be emailed, or uploaded with the instrument, failing which the instrument may be treated as invalid. - 7.
-Any reference to a time of day is made by reference to Singapore time.
+- 5. Completion and submission of an instrument appointing a proxy(ies) by a member will not preclude him/her from attending, speaking and voting at the Annual General Meeting if he/she so wishes.
+Any appointment of a proxy(ies) for the Annual General Meeting shall be deemed to be revoked if the member attends the Annual General Meeting in person, and in such event, the Company reserves the right to refuse to admit any person(s) appointed under the relevant instrument appointing a proxy(ies) to the Annual General Meeting. - 6.
+The instrument appointing a proxy(ies) must be executed under the hand of the appointor or of his/her attorney duly authorised in writing.
+Where the instrument appointing a proxy(ies) is executed by a corporation, it must be executed either under its common seal or under the hand of its attorney or its duly authorised officer.
+Where the instrument appointing a proxy(ies) is signed on behalf of the appointor by an attorney, the power of attorney or other authority under which it is signed (if applicable) or a duly certified copy thereof must (failing previous registration with the Company), if the instrument appointing a proxy(ies) is submitted personally or by post, be lodged with the instrument, or if the instrument appointing a proxy(ies) is submitted electronically via email, be emailed with the instrument, failing which the instrument may be treated as invalid. - 7.
+The Company shall be entitled to reject an instrument appointing a proxy(ies) if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing a proxy(ies) (including any related attachment).
+In addition, in the case of shares entered in the Depository Register, the Company may reject an instrument appointing a proxy(ies), if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the Annual General Meeting, as certified by The Central Depository (Pte) Limited to the Company.